- Profiling type

 Detailed timing information about function calls.
 Learn more

-Sampling Accurate time measurement, inaccurate measurement of number of calls.
+Sampling Accurate time measurement, number of calls is not measured.
 Recommended for most cases.
 Ideal when you look for performance issues in your app for the first time.
-Tracing* Accurate calls number measurement, time measurement may be inaccurate due to profiler overhead.
+Tracing* Accurate calls number measurement, time measurement may be inaccurate due to profiling overhead.
 When sampling data is not enough.
 For example, for analyzing algorithm complexity (when info about exact number of calls is more valuable than exact call time values).
 Line-by-line* Each line of code is measured, call time values are inaccurate due to huge profiler overhead.

 To lower the overhead, you can profile only particular methods using filters.

 For advanced use cases only.
 For example, when you already know what function causes issues and want to analyze each line of it.
 Timeline Profiling

 Detailed temporal data about application threads and events.
 Learn more

 Timeline Collects temporal data about thread states, application events, and other multi-threading data.
 Based on Event Tracing for Windows (ETW).
 Recommended for most cases.
 Especially, for analyzing multithreaded apps.
 Use it, for example, to determine the cause of UI freezes, excessive garbage collections, uneven workload distribution, insufficient I/O, and so on.

 - Start immediately

 If selected, dotTrace will start collecting profiling data right after the launch.
 Otherwise, dotTrace will start collecting this information only after you manually select it in the Performance Controller window.